 Scottish Highers/Advanced Highers

-AAAA(AA) – AAAB(AB), to include Chemistry with one other acceptable science or maths subject at Advanced Higher.
+AAAA(AA), to include Chemistry plus one other subject from physics, biology or mathematics at Advanced Higher.

 Irish Leaving Certificate

-Pass in core (2014) or A in core (2015), plus A*A-AA, to include Chemistry plus one other acceptable science/maths subject.
-Not accepted where Chemistry is the only accompanying science/maths A-level.
+A in core (2015), plus A*A, to include Chemistry plus one other acceptable science/maths subject, as describe above.
+The Welsh Baccalaureate is not accepted where Chemistry is the only accompanying science/mathematics A-level.

-Average of 85-80% across all units of study with a minimum of 8 in Chemistry and Maths.
+Average of 85% across all units of study with a minimum of 8 in Chemistry and Mathematics.

 - Average applications per place: